The Arch, near Aberystwyth

 The waymarked walk goes through the woodland to Castell Grogwynion, one of the largest hill forts in Wales, and passes near an impressive waterfall.

-This area was once home to a busy lead-mining industry.
+This area was once home to a busy lead-mining industry - look out for the information panel next to the water wheel in the village.

 The walk is reached via a wooden bridge high over a deep river gorge - this bridge replaced the one used by mineworkers which is thought to have collapsed.